dggriffin/mitto/README.md

 <a href="https://www.npmjs.com/package/mitto"><img alt="npm version" src="https://img.shields.io/npm/v/mitto.svg"></a><a href="https://travis-ci.org/dggriffin/mitto"><img alt="Travis Status" src="https://travis-ci.org/dggriffin/mitto.svg?branch=master"></a><a href="https://david-dm.org/dggriffin/mitto#info=dependencies&view=table"><img alt="Travis Status" src="https://david-dm.org/dggriffin/mitto.svg"></a><a href="https://david-dm.org/dggriffin/mitto#info=devDependencies&view=table"><img alt="Travis Status" src="https://david-dm.org/dggriffin/mitto/dev-status.svg"></a>

-**mitto** is a small library that helps package creators search the file directory of the application consuming them for their relevant config.
+**mitto** is a small library that helps package creators search the file directory of the application consuming their package for its relevant config.

-Package creators can even drop a `.mitto` file into their root folder and specify `required` and `optional` parameters with type-checking (including descriptive error messages for your package consumers if a required parameter is not present or of the wrong type).
+Package creators can even drop a `.mitto` file into their root folder and specify `required` and `optional` parameters with type-checking (including descriptive error messages for package consumers if a required parameter is not present or is of the wrong type).

 ##### Reasons to use mitto:
 * Quick and painless to start writing your package with a user-provided config in mind
 * `required` or `optional` parameter enforcement with type-checking for your configs
 * Descriptive error messages for the user when something is misconfigured
-* `.mitto` gives your package consumers a common area to see what configurations are available or expected of them
+* `.mitto` gives your package consumers a common area to see what configurations are available and/or expected

 ## Installation